Harry Lane: Member of the U.S. Senate

-The 1912 Oregon ballot for United States Senate was cluttered.
+The 1912 Oregon ballot for the United States Senate was cluttered.
 In addition to the Democrat Harry Lane and Ben Selling, a candidate of the conservative wing of the Republican Party, progressive Republicans had other electoral alternatives, including the Progressive Party candidate and the incumbent senator Jonathan Bourne Jr., who had failed to win the renomination of the Republican party and ran as the "Popular Government" nominee as a result.
 Meanwhile, Benjamin Ramp stood for the Socialists and yet another candidate was the nominee of the Prohibition Party.
-Astoundingly, each of these six candidates took more than 5% of the vote — a fact which enabled the Democrat Lane to win election with a plurality of the vote in solidly Republican Oregon.
+Astoundingly, each of these six candidates took more than 5% of the vote — which enabled Democrat Lane to win election with a plurality of the vote in solidly Republican Oregon.
 Intent on proving himself a man of the people, Harry Lane set what might be a record for campaign frugality in his victorious effort, with his entire race run for the princely sum of $75 plus travel expenses.

 He was also known for frugality as a congressman, and did not conform to the modern stereotype of the free-spending liberal.
 He was reported as being "the most inquisitive man in Congress" when it came to federal appropriations, and was known as "the human question mark" by his colleagues in the Senate.
 He was opposed to deficits and the "pure waste of public funds."

-Lane's daughter was herself a member of the Socialist Party of America, as was her husband, the journalist Isaac McBride.
+Lane's daughter herself was a member of the Socialist Party of America, as was her husband, the journalist Isaac McBride.
 Upon his election the increasingly radical Harry Lane wasted no time in hiring his son-in-law as his personal secretary and administrative assistant.
 McBride remained active in the anti-militarism activities of the Socialist Party even while working for Lane and was the intermediary between "Big Bill" Haywood of the Industrial Workers of the World and Lane, gaining the Senator's help in an unsuccessful effort to spare the life of IWW cause célèbre Joe Hill.

 While in Congress he served on the Committee on Forest Reservations and Game Protection, the Committee on Fisheries, and the Committee on Indian Affairs.
 Lane regarded the last of these as his most important work, criticizing longstanding government policy aimed at "civilizing" the Native American population.